Author: Elia Secchi

 Continuing the R&D previously completed on online inference for computer vision, we have collaborated with Intel and benchmarked Intel’s OpenVINO, a toolkit for high-performance deep learning inference.

-I am sure you will find these two metrics mentioned in other blog posts about ML Inference Optimization.
+I am sure you will find these two metrics mentioned in other blog posts about ML Inference Optimisation.

 But why are these two metrics so important?